 The real challenge lies in integrating electrochemical systems, renewable power profiles, water treatment, and safety protocols into a cohesive, economically viable design.
+Green hydrogen process design is the engineering methodology for creating hydrogen production systems powered by renewable energy through water electrolysis.

 TL;DR